GeospatialResearch/Digital-Twins/README.md

 #!/usr/bin/env bash
 docker-compose up --build -d db_postgres geoserver
 ```
 2. For local testing, it may be useful to use the `src.run_all.py` script to run the processing.
+From the project root run
 `python -m src.run_all`